The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 - 🍕 Casa Vintage – Creative meals with sunset views and space to stretch out.

-4.5 Best Places to Stay on the Gili Islands for Families
+Best Places to Stay on Gili Trawangan for Families

 We liked being away from the busy harbor area.
 The north and northeast sides are quieter, with beachfront bungalows and relaxed resorts that still offer good access to restaurants and bike rentals.